Bob Shearing QSM

 He is an active participant in the affairs of his church and in his spare time he enjoys the outdoors, maintaining the garden on his lifestyle block at Lincoln.

-Tim joined the Riccarton House Trust Board in May 2013 and was re-elected in 2018 for a further 5-year term.
+Tim joined the Riccarton House Trust Board in May 2013 and was re-elected in 2018, and again in 2023 for a further 5-year term.
 He is enjoying helping represent the family on the Board.
 He has found it fascinating to be involved in a small way with the rebuild, and his affection for the property has gained immensely from his involvement.
 He takes a particular interest in developing the marketing of Riccarton House through new media channels.

 Tim, after qualifying with a Diploma of Ag. and a Dip.
 VFM at Lincoln, farmed at “Auchenflower” for 25 years, and now that the property is leased out is able to devote time to such rewarding activities as Riccarton, as well as being a Mediator with Christchurch Mediation Services, and doing private mediations.